emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

                                                                The main goal of TDD is saving the time.
-                                                               Also TDD improves the code quality, because it is easier to write well decomposed classes with low coupling and clear responsibility than to think how to test a tangled mishmash.
+                                                               Also TDD improves the code quality, because it is easier to write well decomposed classes with low coupling and clear responsibility than to be thinking how to test a tangled mishmash.

 A lot of discussions in the team.
 A war of opinions.
 A lot of discussions means the lack of the knowledges.
                                                                Where there is knowledge, there is not a lot of discussions,